teodorivanov1/car_dashboard/README.md

     GND         <---->      GND
     DAT         <R47K>      D3

-> Used sources for display touch issues http://nobrok.com/connecting-tft-lcd-touch-screen-with-nodemcu-esp8266/
+> Used sources for display wiring http://nobrok.com/connecting-tft-lcd-touch-screen-with-nodemcu-esp8266/
+>TFT_eSPI library

 # Software
 * ArduinoIDE v1.8.12

 # Installation
-> If a new display installed first start XPTCalibrate.ino from XPT2046/examples,
-> then replace the calibration points for the display
+> First start to generate the setup() calibration values, these are reported to the Serial Monitor.

 License
 ----